This article was updated in April 2016, to reflect advances in treatment options.

 Signs of degenerative types of cruciate ligament injuries are much more subtle, showing as marked intermittent lameness that continues for weeks or months.
 Bilateral cruciate disease, where both knee joints are affected, is also common.

-In some cases degenerative changes in the ligaments may predispose a dog to injury, resulting in partial ligament tears that, in time, can progress to full tears, so there is a chance that the opposite knee joint may have a similar type injury in the future.
-The underlying reason for these degenerative changes is not fully understood.
+In some cases degenerative changes in the ligaments may predispose a dog to injury, resulting in partial ligament tears that, over time, can progress to full tears, so there is a chance that the opposite knee joint may have a similar type injury in the future.

 How is a torn cruciate ligament diagnosed?